 Expertise and public engagement

-I am a member of the British Society for Eighteenth-Century Studies, the British Association of Romantic Studies, the British Society for Literature and Science, and the Arts of Place Research Network at the University of Birmingham.
-I have written reviews for Eighteenth-Century Studies and Journal of Literature and Science.
-And I have presented conference papers at the University of Sheffield, the School of Advanced Study, King’s College London, Hagley Hall in Worcestershire, the University of Birmingham, and the British Society for Eighteenth-Century Studies at the University of Oxford.
+I am a member of the British Society for Eighteenth-Century Studies, the British Association of Romantic Studies, and the Arts of Place Research Network at the University of Birmingham.
+I have written reviews for Journal of Literature and Science and for Eighteenth-Century Studies, where I have also peer reviewed article submissions.
+And I have presented conference papers at the University of Sheffield, the School of Advanced Study, King’s College London, Hagley Hall in Worcestershire, the University of Birmingham, Université Paris Cité, Ghent University, and the British Society for Eighteenth-Century Studies at the University of Oxford.
 In 2018 I was a Research Fellow at the Huntington Library, California.